 MODALITIES: Swedish, Shiatsu, Sports, Deep Tissue, Table Thai, Thai, & Reiki

 SPECIALTIES: Soundtrack therapy (picks the “right vibe”), Low Back, Shoulders, & Legs

 What I care about when you come into my treatment space is knowing what will support you.
 Do you need a space of time to not talk or churn through thoughts about your life, but deeply relax and BE in your body?
 Are you experiencing real physical discomfort, and relief would allow you to be more present to your day?
 Is there some aspect of your existence that you need to sort through without anything else being asked of you?
 There is space and support on my massage table for all of these.
 During sessions, I blend my modalities and life learning to attend to your particular frame of being, according to what you communicate.
 By the end of your treatment my aim is for you to feel more relaxed and able in your body.

 I am certified for the following and my sessions can incorporate any of my modalities:

 •Cranial Sacral Massage

-Kayla Murray, LMT, Lead Therapist and Event Coordinator
+Kayla Murray, LMT, Licensed Esthetician, Lead Therapist and Event Coordinator

 Kayla is a holistic health practitioner who specializes in deep tissue massage, fire cupping, and prenatal massage.
 She received her massage license, esthetic license, and fire cupping certificate from Aveda Institute of Denver in 2012.
 From there she decided to expand her knowledge in the field and received her Holistic Health certificate from Red Rocks community college where her focus changed from not only healing the body but also the mind and soul.